-An enduring guardian is someone appointed by a person to make personal or lifestyle decisions on their behalf if they lose capacity to make decisions in the future.
+An Enduring Guardian is someone you choose to make personal or lifestyle decisions on your behalf if you lose the capacity to make your own decisions at some time in the future.

-If you are concerned that an enduring guardian is not making decisions that are in the best interests of the person who has lost capacity, you can apply to NCAT to review the appointment.
+If you are concerned that an enduring guardian is not making decisions in the best interests of the person who has lost capacity, you can apply to NCAT to review the enduring guardianship appointment.

-NSW automatically recognises enduring guardianship appointments or their equivalents made in other Australian states and territories.
-You do not need to apply to NCAT for recognition of an interstate enduring guardianship appointment.
+Interstate enduring guardianship appointments or their equivalent are automatically recognised in NSW.
+You do not need to apply to NCAT for an interstate recognition.

 Do you need to apply?